jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 }
 ```

-First notice that we've declared the `borrows_mutably` variable as mutable itself!
-(TODO: Why?)

-Note here that we can't print the contents of `list` in between when we create `borrows_mutably` and when we call it, since it has a mutable reference to `list` and if we have a mutable reference, we can't have any other references.
+In `mutable_example`, notice that we've declared the `borrows_mutably` variable as mutable itself!
+If you think about a closure as an implicit data structure, containing data captured from the environment, then in order to mutate any values held in that structure we have to declare the owning variable as `mut`.
+Second, notice that in `mutable_example` we can't print the contents of `list` in between when we create `borrows_mutably` and when we call it, since `borrows_mutably` has a mutable reference to `list` and if we have a mutable reference, we can't have any other references at the same time.

 A closure will automatically take ownership of a value if it needs to.
 We can force a closure to take ownership of all captured values with the `move` keyword: